MartinGamsby/en/_posts/2024-11-04-writing-challenge-imagine-if-a-mundane-task-became-something-you-can-no-longer-take-for-granted-because-now-it-comes-with-some-consequence.md

 ---

-### **Writing challenge: imagine if a mundane task became something you can no longer take for granted, because now it comes with some consequence**
+### **Writing challenge; imagine if a mundane task became something you can no longer take for granted, because now it comes with some consequence**

 Donut day
 Pizza party